-Coronavirus: U.S. Has 566 Cases; Stricken Cruise Ship To Dock In California
+Coronavirus: Stricken Cruise Ship To Unload Passengers In California

 The number of people with the coronavirus in the U.S. more than doubled over the weekend, from 260 on Friday to 566 on Monday, causing school closures and other disruptions to daily life as the virus spread to new parts of the country.

+Financial markets have been rattled by the outbreak and a shakeup in the oil market, and trading on the New York Stock Exchange was halted for 15 minutes Monday morning when the S&P 500 index plummeted 7% just minutes after the open of business.

-Worldwide, there are more than 110,000 cases of the COVID-19 virus, including more than 7,000 in South Korea, Italy and Iran, according to a dashboard created by the Johns Hopkins Whiting School of Engineering.
-France, Germany and Spain are all now reporting more than 1,000 cases.
+Worldwide, there are more than 110,000 COVID-19 cases, including more than 7,000 in South Korea, Italy and Iran, according to a dashboard created by the Johns Hopkins Whiting School of Engineering.
+France, Germany and Spain are each now reporting more than 1,000 cases.

 As health officials prepare to take infected people off a cruise ship in Oakland, Calif., federal agencies are telling Americans to avoid cruise ships altogether.